cyril2007/docker-roonserver/README.md

 # docker-roonserver
+update:Stop using docker network downloads, please directly copy files to the same directory as Dockerfile to create an image.
-RoonServer downloading Roon on first run
+RoonServer without downloading Roon on first run , you need RoonServer_linuxx64.tar.bz2

-This little project configures a docker image for running RoonServer.
-It downloads RoonServer if not found on an external volume.

 Example start: